oblockton/Scraping-Mars-soup-for-Mongod/README.md

 Use MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.

-* Start by converting your Jupyter notebook into a Python script called `scrape_mars.py` with a function called `scrape` that will execute all of your scraping code from above and return one Python dictionary containing all of the scraped data.
+* Starting with converting the Jupyter notebook into a Python script with a `scrape` function that will execute all of the scraping code from above and return one Python dictionary containing all of the scraped data.

-* Next, create a route called `/scrape` that will import your `scrape_mars.py` script and call your `scrape` function.
+* Next, create a route that will import your Python script and call the `scrape` function.

   * Store the return value in Mongo as a Python dictionary.

 * Create a root route `/` that will query your Mongo database and pass the mars data into an HTML template to display the data.

 * Create a template HTML file called `index.html` that will take the mars data dictionary and display all of the data in the appropriate HTML elements.
-Use the following as a guide for what the final product should look like, but feel free to create your own design.

 ![final_app_part1.png](Images/final_app_part1.png)
 ![final_app_part2.png](Images/final_app_part2.png)

 - - -

-## Step 3 - Submission

-To submit your work to BootCampSpot, create a new GitHub repository and upload the following:

-1. The Jupyter Notebook containing the scraping code used.

-2. Screenshots of your final application.

-3. Submit the link to your new repository to BootCampSpot.

-## Hints

-* Use Splinter to navigate the sites when needed and BeautifulSoup to help find and parse out the necessary data.

-* Use Pymongo for CRUD applications for your database.
-For this homework, you can simply overwrite the existing document each time the `/scrape` url is visited and new data is obtained.

-* Use Bootstrap to structure your HTML template.

-## Copyright

-© 2019 Trilogy Education Services.
-All Rights Reserved.